mdfranz/cheetsheetz/ai/llm.md

 - https://github.com/hwchase17/langchain
 - https://github.com/gkamradt/langchain-tutorials

 ## Tabular Data & Pandas
 - [Langchain's Pandas & CSV Agents: Revolutionizing Data Querying using OpenAI LLMs](https://blog.futuresmart.ai/langchains-pandas-csv-agents-revolutionizing-data-querying-using-openai-llms) - May '23
 - [Speak Your Queries: How Langchain Lets You Chat with Your Database](https://dev.to/ngonidzashe/speak-your-queries-how-langchain-lets-you-chat-with-your-database-p62)

 ## Tools built on LangChain

+### Self-Hosting
-- https://github.com/imartinez/privateGPT - Ask questions to your documents without an internet connection, using the power of LLMs.
+- [privateGPT](https://github.com/imartinez/privateGPT) - Ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
-You can ingest documents and ask questions without an internet connection!k
+You can ingest documents and ask questions without an internet connection
+- [CASALIOY](https://github.com/su77ungr/CASALIOY) - The fastest toolkit for air-gapped LLMs

 # Other Libraries
 - https://github.com/gventuri/pandas-ai